SITEWIDE Search Results: “books”

 The PechaKucha Book

 You all know we have a PechaKucha book, right?
 Published a few years ago, it tells the story (up to that point) of the global PechaKucha phenomenon, and acts as a great primer on all things PK.
 It can be ordered online here, and makes for a great stocking stuffer (although, admittedly, that stocking needs to be rather wide).
+Update: The PechaKucha book is now out of print, and so no longer available for order.

 A History of British Accents, Book Design in Xalapa, and a New Milestone